CRMPickers logoCRMPickers

 Automation

-Automation should match the sales floor: Close is stronger for outbound momentum, while Freshsales is better for conventional CRM workflows at lower cost.
+Automation should match the sales floor instead of chasing a generic checklist: Close pushes reps into the next action, while Freshsales handles more conventional CRM workflow at lower cost.

 Choose Close for automation if